Roles and eligibility requirements to apply for or hold College and Community Innovation program grant funds

 Partner (organization)

 A partner is a private, public or not-for-profit organization that actively participates in the research and related activities of a CCI application and grant and makes cash and/or in-kind contributions.
-An authorized individual from the organization represents the partner organization.
+The authorized contact from the organization represents the partner organization and completes the partner module in the Convergence Portal.

 The CCI program’s partnership guidelines provide more information on the roles and responsibilities of partner organizations.